 - to supervisors and managers in order to provide a reasonable accommodation or to meet an employee's work restrictions;

-- to first aid and safety personnel if an employee would need emergency treatment or require some other assistance because, for example, her blood sugar levels are too low;(5)
+- to first aid and safety personnel if an employee may need emergency treatment or require some other assistance because, for example, her blood sugar level is too low;

-- to individuals investigating compliance with the ADA and similar state and local laws; and,
+- to individuals investigating compliance with the ADA and similar state and local laws; and

 - where needed for workers' compensation or insurance purposes (for example, to process a claim).

-An employer will benefit from providing information about reasonable accommodations to all of its employees.
+Additionally, an employer will benefit from providing information about reasonable accommodations to all of its employees.
 This can be done in a number of ways, such as through written reasonable accommodation procedures, employee handbooks,

 (that is, a significant difficulty or expense).
 Accommodations vary depending on the needs of the individual with a disability.
-Not all employees with diabetes will need an accommodation or require the same accommodation.
+Not all employees with diabetes will need an accommodation or require the same accommodations, and most of the

 Some employees may need one or more of the following accommodations:

-- a place to rest until blood sugar levels become normal(6)
+- a place to rest until their blood sugar levels become normal

 - breaks to eat or drink, take medication, or test blood sugar levels

 dropping too low.
 Absent undue hardship, the employer could accommodate the employee by allowing him to take two 15-minute breaks each day and letting him make up the time by coming to work 15 minutes earlier and staying 15 minutes